TechnicalPursuit/TIBET/README.md

 Web Components standard.

 ### TIBET 5.0 is server-agnostic.
-TIBET 5.0 is server-agnostic, even to the point of being able to run without a server of any kind.
+TIBET 5.0 is completely server-agnostic, even to the point of being able to run without a server of any kind.
 With TIBET you can use any server technology you desire, or build applications that run directly from the desktop or device with no server.
+Full-stack TIBET projects are also possible through the use of an _optional_ Node.js-based TIBET server.

 ### TIBET 5.0 is zero-reload.
-TIBET's client platform, console, and IDE are engineered to ultimately eliminate reload cycles.
+TIBET's web platform, console, and IDE are engineered to ultimately eliminate reload cycles.
 With TIBET you develop live while your application is running, allowing you to work more efficiently and effectively.
 Changes you make to your JavaScript, HTML, and CSS are reflected instantly and persisted or rolled back